GuenterQuast/PhyPraKit/builddoc/index.rst

 ..
-PhyPraKit documentation master file, created by sphinx-quickstart on Sat Oct 15 18:03:17 2016.
+PhyPraKit documentation master file, created by sphinx-quick-start on Sat Oct 15 18:03:17 2016.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. meta:
-   :description lang=en: PhyPraKit - a collection of pyhton modules for data visualisation and analysis in experimental laboratory courses in Physics, developed at the faculty of physics at Karlsruhe Institute of Technology (KIT)
+   :description lang=en: PhyPraKit - a collection of python modules for data visualization and analysis in experimental laboratory courses in Physics, developed at the faculty of physics at Karlsruhe Institute of Technology (KIT)
    :description lang=de: PhyPraKit - eine Sammlung von Funktionen in der